ahmadjamalkta/inet-showcases/routing/manet/doc/index.rst

 There are other types of MANET routing protocols, such as Hybrid (both reactive and proactive), Hierarchical, and Geographical routing.
-INET features several routing protocols, for MANETs and for other uses (including wired and wireless cases).
+INET features several routing protocols, for MANETs and other uses (including wired and wireless cases).
 See `/inet/src/inet/routing <https://github.com/inet-framework/inet/tree/master/src/inet/routing>`__ directory for the available routing protocols.